alan-turing-institute/environmental-ds-book/README.md

 This project is created using the excellent open source [Jupyter Book project](https://jupyterbook.org/) and the [executablebooks/cookiecutter-jupyter-book template](https://github.com/executablebooks/cookiecutter-jupyter-book).

-We also acknowledge the template of `community-handbook` guide, in particular the `coworking` section provided by [the Turing Way project](https://github.com/alan-turing-institute/the-turing-way).
+We also acknowledge the template of `README` and `community-handbook` guide, in particular the `coworking` section provided by [the Turing Way project](https://github.com/alan-turing-institute/the-turing-way).